 Will Bath Bombs Expire?

-If used after the best before date, the components within this product tend to oxidize and degrade with time.
+Expired bath bombs tend to oxidize and degrade with time.
 This results in the product being ineffective to give you the desired experience that you would expect of a bath bomb that is freshly made.
+However, you can still use it and get some of the benefits.

 Usually, the best results can be expected when you use a bath bomb within one month of it being manufactured.